dmbarbour/wikilon/docs/AboutAO.md

 ### Preservation of Link Structure

 Linking - the mechanical step of substituting a `{%word}` token by its evaluated definition - is performed only insofar as it enables evaluation to proceed.
-AO will not link if it just results in a trivial inlining of code.
+AO should not link if it just results in a trivial inlining of code.

 Preserving link structure ensures human-meaningful symbols remain in our evaluated results.
 Further, these symbols will frequently have ad-hoc associative structure like `word.doc` and `word.type` useful for both humans and software agents that might render, extract, or otherwise interact with a definition.
 Preserving link structure is essential for Awelon project's application models.

 ### Lightweight Staged Evaluation

 AO will link the *evaluated* definition for a given word.
 If we did link the original definition, we'd end up recomputing that fragment, so there is no semantic impact of this decision.
-But it does have a number of advantages:
+But this does have a number of advantages:

-* evaluated result is necessary for effective linking decisions
+* evaluated result is necessary for effecient linking decisions
 * evaluations cached for multiple use and incremental computing
 * predictable basis for staged computations; no deep evaluation
 * quota for each word's evaluation; can tune using `word.quota`